 Sonos has always been known as the wireless speaker with the great sound.
 It’s been slow, however, to add smart functions like voice control.
 While Amazon’s Alexa has been available for about a year or so, that was your only option for integrating your smart home ecosystem with your Sonos speaker.
 For those who’ve embraced the Google ecosystem, rejoice!
 The Google Assistant is finally coming to Sonos One and Sonos Beam.
 The best news?
 You don’t have to do much to get it!
 The functionality comes via a software or firmware update, so if you own a Sonos already, just make sure you’re up to date.

-The announcement becomes official May 14, with the launch expected on June 25, 2019.
+The launch is expected on July 3rd, 2019.
 Other countries should follow soon.

 Sonos + Google Assistant coming to Canada

 “We’ve been working on this for quite a while and are thrilled to be rolling it out,” reads an announcement to shareholders on the next Sonos website, explaining, “Through a software upgrade, Sonos One and Beam will support the Google Assistant in the U.S., with more markets to come over the next few months.”